Profile: John A. Havan

 Havan was a boisterous and popular fixture of the European expatriate community during his Manila years.
 A favorite haunt was Guernica's, a raffish Ermita place that specializes in vigorous live Spanish music, and where the then heavily expat crowd was always in a state of friendly inebriation.
 There, after sharing his fifth bottle of Sangre de Toro around the table, he would insist to one and all that the piano player "is the spitting image of General Fabian Ver, don't you agree?"
 [Fabian Ver was the much-feared and much-hated Marcos henchman during that time in Philippine history.
 This was in the waning days of Marcos's martial law, which lasted from September 1972 to February 1986.]

-Occasionally, Havan would drag students to his Forbes Park home to show them his genuine samurai sword, and to talk about traditional weapons and Aikido.
+Occasionally, Havan would drag students to his Forbes Park home to show them his genuine katana, and to talk about traditional weapons and Aikido.
 Much lore was transmitted at those gatherings, but it had a cost.
 At some point, Havan would try to get his guests to take "just a little sip, come on!" of his "special" Chinese wine.
 It looked ordinary enough in a wineglass, until you glanced over at the bottle it came in.

 There, like miniature submarines at anchor, just an inch off the bottom of the bottle, and wearing unforgettable expressions of serene bliss, floated six alcohol-pickled field mouse fetuses.
 It was a test of fortitude that many hardened Aikidoists failed.